bkirwi/coast/README.md

 ## Future Work

 - The Samza backend is incomplete, and all components need both polish and documentation.

+- It would be nice to support multiple frontends, possibly in other languages.
+(Java, Clojure, Ruby, etc.) This might require moving a small amount of code to Java.

 - The current API only works nicely for small, pure functions.
 In the future, `coast` should have better support for processing that is asynchronous, nondeterministic, or requires initialization.